-Sun King Japanese Spikenard is an herbaceous perennial with a ground-hugging habit of growth.
+American Spikenard is an herbaceous perennial with a ground-hugging habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.

 This plant will require occasional maintenance and upkeep, and is best cut back to the ground in late winter before active growth resumes.
-It is a good choice for attracting birds and bees to your yard.
+It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;